Ansible playbook for Kubernetes cluster installation on Linux

 Dear Techies,

 Kubernetes has become the go-to solution for orchestrating containerized applications, making it easier to manage, scale, and deploy services.
 However, setting up a Kubernetes cluster manually can be a daunting task.
 Fortunately, Ansible can simplify this process significantly.
-In this blog, I’ll guide you through an Ansible playbook that automates the installation and configuration of a Kubernetes cluster on Linux, featuring a single control plane node and multiple worker nodes for development and testing environments.
+In this blog, I'll guide you through an Ansible playbook that automates the installation and configuration of a Kubernetes cluster on Linux, featuring both single control plane and High Availability (HA) control plane setups with multiple worker nodes for development and testing environments.

 GitHub Public Repository: install-k8s-on-linux